-The dilution of oil occurs due to prolonged usage which causes it to get mixed up with fuel in the combustion engines.
+This occurs due to prolonged usage which causes it to get mixed up with fuel.

-Besides mixing with fuel, other foreign factors like the mixing of water vapors, dust, dirt, or any other contamination also result in lowering the flash point of the oil.
+Besides mixing with fuel, other foreign factors like the mixing of water vapors, dust, dirt, or any other contamination also result in dilution.

 Some other factors that cause variation in oil’s flash point are as follows: